 The philosophers behind this worked out their new idea through being more frustrated than most, thus making the idea extreme.
 The warriors then grasp the idea and add a further level of fanaticism and the result is violent revolution or war.

 Such cultural catalysts show the errors of the dialectical approach to understanding history.
-As we saw, this approach argues two opposing societies will inevitably rise and clash, and out of their clash, a new, more perfect society will evolve from their synthesis.
+This approach argues two opposing societies will inevitably rise and clash, and out of their clash, a new, more perfect society will evolve from their synthesis.
 This is rubbish.
 The clash and synthesis may well occur, but the result is never more perfect.

 We appear stuck in a continual rut of repeating cycles, forever making the same mistakes.
 This is due to all ‘systems’ within a society having an urge to power.
 Even the present democratic systems have become power crazy – all systems do.
 But this is how history works and we survive – changing the system now and again before it gets too powerful.
 We used to do this through war.
 I wonder if we’ve advanced enough yet to try another way.